letsencrypt/acme-spec/draft-barnes-acme.md

 : The string "dns"

 token (required, string):
-: An ASCII string that uniquely identifies this challenge
+: An ASCII string that uniquely identifies this challenge among challenges issued by this server

 serverPublicKey (required, JWK):
 : An ECDH public key that will be used to generate a shared secret